intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/repositories/drm-tip.rst

 ----------

-The drm-rerere branch contains the `nightly.conf`_ configuration file that describes the repositories and branches managed by :doc:`/dim` that get merged to drm-tip, the shared `git rerere`_ conflict resolutions for :doc:`/dim` to generate drm-tip, as well as some kernel defconfig files for build testing.
+The drm-rerere branch contains the `nightly.conf`_ configuration file that describes the repositories and branches managed by :ref:`dim` that get merged to drm-tip, the shared `git rerere`_ conflict resolutions for :ref:`dim` to generate drm-tip, as well as some kernel defconfig files for build testing.

 .. _nightly.conf: https://gitlab.freedesktop.org/drm/tip/-/blob/rerere-cache/nightly.conf